MetaMask/metamask-docs/snaps/reference/keyring-api/account-management/index.md

 - `id`: `string` - Account ID (UUIDv4).
 - `chains`: `string[]` - List of [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-2.md)
-  chain IDs to filter.
+  chain IDs of blockchain networks to filter.

 #### Returns

 An object containing:

 - `chains`: `string[]` - List of [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-2.md)
-  chain IDs that the account can be used on.
+  chain IDs of blockchain networks that the account can be used on.

 #### Example